nus-cs2103-AY2122S2/tp/docs/team/nnmoq.md

 ### Contributions to the UG

 1. Created the initial format and draft of the user guide on our Team's shared google docs.
+2. Added the command shortcuts to user guide.
-2. Updated the user guide to use consistent wording.
+3. Updated the user guide to use consistent wording.

 ### Contributions to the DG

 1. Added functionality and use-cases for `AddStudent` command.
 2. Added Sequence Diagram for `AddStudent` command.
+3. Updated Logic Component section
+4. Updated Architecture Sequence Diagram
+5. Add testcases for deleting a student
+6. Add help feature and class diagram

 ### Contributions to team-based tasks
 1. Created and assigned tasks to milestones 1.3 and 1.4